weglide/GliderList/README.md

 Whether this aircraft has winglets in case the base model does not have winglets.
 This field is needed to calculate higher index (+1) based on base model.
 **Warning**: This does not indicate if aircraft has winglets.

+### Exclude from Live

+Indication if most flights with this aircraft are done in pure powered mode.

 ### Year

 Competition index (DMSt) for different years.